Maps and land records provide important information for genealogists.

 whether absence has occurred, with dates and why;

-whether claimant has made other entries
+character of land and improvements; and whether claimant has made other entries